 These usually developed later in the nineteenth century.
 They were part of the corporate culture of a school, where everyone not only belonged, but were ‘seen’ to belong as a result of distinctive clothing and school colours.
 The dressing of boys and schools in such a way assisted the new demands for supervision and surveillance.
 The school motto, usually in Latin, attempted to express pithily the social purpose of the school.
 (For example, St Peter’s College in Adelaide: Pro Deo et Patria, ‘For God and Country’.)

 From their origins as semi-private boarding houses owned or operated by some of the school masters or others, houses were incorporated into the school itself.
 There students could be better supervised, and organised for a number of useful purposes that included intramural school games as well as some level of pastoral care.
 The engagement of boys in loyalties to house and school was regarded as having useful moral and character building effects.
-House responsibilities and events reduced the amount of unsupervised free time that was regarded as dangerous to boys.
+House responsibilities and events reduced the amount of unsupervised free time that was increasingly regarded as dangerous to boys and the expectations of their parents.

 Literary and debating societies, and school magazines